Best Practice

 Lack of randomness

-The very nature of snowball sampling means it lacks randomness, a cornerstone of many traditional sampling methods aimed at ensuring representativeness.
+The very nature of snowball sampling means it lacks randomness, a necessary quality of many traditional sampling methods aimed at ensuring representativeness.
 Participants are chosen based on their connections within a network rather than being randomly selected.
 This lack of randomness can further contribute to bias, making it challenging to make definitive conclusions about the population beyond the sample.

 Difficulty in estimating sample size

 Another challenge with snowball sampling is the difficulty in estimating the final sample size beforehand.
 The method's reliance on participants' willingness and ability to refer others introduces uncertainty into the research process.
-This unpredictability can complicate research planning and resource allocation, especially in studies where a specific sample size is crucial for statistical analysis or validity.
+This unpredictability can complicate research planning and resource allocation, especially in studies where a specific sample size is key for statistical analysis or validity.

 Best practices for conducting snowball sampling

 Effective snowball sampling hinges on meticulous planning and execution.
 By adhering to a set of best practices, researchers can navigate the method's complexities, ensuring the collection of rich and meaningful data.
-Below are crucial strategies to enhance the reliability and depth of research conducted through snowball sampling.
+Below are some strategies to enhance the reliability and depth of research conducted through snowball sampling.

 Define the target population clearly